stefan-kenyon/arlington-central-church/src/pages/index.md

     - image: /img/meeting-space.png
       text: >
         A place to mature in your faith as a disciple of Christ.
-We use a technique called 'a story and a conversation' to engate ourselves in the grater narrative of God's story.
-Come join our family as we grow together and "keep in step with the Spirit".
+We use a technique called 'a story and a conversation' to engage ourselves in the greater narrative of God's story.
+Come join our family as we grow together and "keep in step with the Spirit"!
 ---